d3x0r/STFRPhysics/LightSpeedSim.md

 - [Third Demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed3.html) : fast moving body, with a stationary observer on the body (offset can chance)
 - [Fourth Demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed4.html) : fast moving body, stationary observer on the body, the direction of the velocity that space is moving around the body is added.
 - [Fifth 2D Demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed3b.html) : Two independent spaces moving relative to each other that can observe each other.
 Each has their own velocity, which then gives a relative velocity between the bodies.
+- [Wheel Spinning - on ground](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed4-wheel.html) This demonstration shows a spinning wheel with some spokes, it is rolling along the ground with one side stationary and the other moving.
+This is set as if the axle passes at the position of the viewer.
+Have to adjust the distance by -1 to be at the edge of the wheel.
+(This does take a little time for the object to show up from the left side of the screen).
+- [Wheel Spinning - stationary](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed4-wheel2.html) This demonstration shows a spinning wheel, but not moving laterally.
+This lets you look at the wheel with just a distance between you and the axle.
 - [3D Perspective test](https://d3x0r.github.io/Voxelarium.js/index2-dual-view.html)This is a modified [Voxelarium](https://github.com/d3x0r/Voxelarium.js)voxel world with relatistic corrections applied.
 When the speed of the observer and the speed of the observed is the same, the world is very square in perspective.
 This shows a orthographic camera (on the left) which shows the real transformations applied to the surface and a perspective camera(on the right) which shows the world from the observers viewpoint; and completes the transformation to be square. ([More info...](https://github.com/d3x0r/STFRPhysics/blob/master/LightSpeedSim.md#3d-voxel-world-with-perspective-camera))
 - [3D Shape test](https://d3x0r.github.io/IsoSurface-MultiTexture/index-blackvoxel-lorentz.html)Used the [marching tetrahedra](https://github.com/d3x0r/IsoSurface-MultiTexture) framework to show a shape with an observer in the center, being able to apply an offset to that observer, but use the orbit camera (with a perspective matrix) to show what the observer sees, but not from the observer's perspective.

 ## The Math

-This is a non-lorentz transform, and at times I do attempt to regress/redress the Lorentz Transform(LT), this is a more general solution, and as such is a super set of LT.
+This is a non-Lorentz Transform(augmented? extended?), and at times I do attempt to regress/redress the Lorentz Transform(LT), this is a more general solution, there is an intersection with the domain of LT.

 This is generally based on using light's frame as the reference frame; in one sense, it's the frame of absolute motion, so it isn't a rest frame; but, when a light event is emitted it can be modeled as a point source, which at any point in time T has a probability of being at some equidistance from that point; and the origin of that point is relative to the space-medium transporting the light, but essentially exists in a rest frame(that is to address that distant galaxies 'moving away from us at the speed of light' are themselves in a space that isn't moving away from their photon emissions; that and gravitational displacements of space can cause the space to not be where it is).
 The network of all light events that have been emitted, with their specific time and location, is really the framework from which all observations are calculated; since the only constant is that light travels at a certain speed from a point to any observer.